TrueFiEng/useDApp/packages/core/README.md

 - 🍼 be easy to develop and extend
 - 🧰 and much more...

-These used to make writing quality DApps somewhat challenging, but no more with useDapp.
+These requirements used to make writing quality DApps somewhat challenging, but no more with useDapp.

 ## Solution